 Educational assistance, or tuition reimbursement, is when you pay for part or all of an employee’s educational expenses.

 Tuition reimbursement benefits vary in every business.
 Some employers cover different types of education, some offer different amounts of assistance, and some provide financial assistance in advance or after education is complete.

 You have some say in how you offer educational assistance benefits.
 However, the tax codes you choose to follow will also dictate what your plan looks like.

-Why have an educational assistance program
+Why have an tuition reimbursement program

 - Retain current employees

-- Maintain/increase employee satisfaction and loyalty
+- Boost employee satisfaction and productivity

 - Keep employees current on evolving skill sets required for the business

 - Attract future talent

 - Increase innovation